TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 package as part of `TriBITS CTest/CDash Driver`_.
 This effectively means that if a build failure is detected in any subpackage, then that will effectively disable the parent package and all of its other subpackages in downstream testing.
-This is a type of "all for one and all for one" when it comes to the relationship between the subpackages within a single parent package.
+This is a type of "all for one and one for all" when it comes to the relationship between the subpackages within a single parent package.
 These are some of the issues to consider when breaking up software into packages and subpackages that will be mentioned in other sections as well.